 Toshiba America Foundation believes science and mathematics are exciting fields in which all students can succeed with the proper tools and instruction, and funds schools for up to $5,000 or more than $5,000 (depending which grant you choose).

 Makers Empire provides schools with all the tools for a successful 3D printing and design program.
 This includes 3D printers, easy to use 3D design software, lesson plans aligned to standards, professional development and teacher management tools.

-Nonprofit private or public US school and religious-affiliated schools are eligible for this grant.
-You need to have grade 6 or higher at your school.
+Nonprofit private or public US school and religious-affiliated schools are eligible for the Toshiba Grant.

 The Toshiba Grant allows schools to get $5,000 or more in funding towards STEM programs.
 There are two Toshiba grants, one for more than $5,000 and for less than $5,000.